miwgu/FWK23S_Node.js_Forum_Database/README.md

 ## How to start (Node.js)
 npm install
-nodemon -g, express, session-express, mysql2
+nodemon -g, express, session-express, mysql2 (mysql2: This is for MySQL workbench.
+If you use other database you need chack which you need to indtall.)
 - nodemon index.js
+- user: "root", password: "" ...//You need to change code, your user and password in index.js to log in your database

 ## Database
 You can check data.sql